SlatherOrg/slather/README.md

 This will make a directory named `html` in your root directory (unless `--output-directory` is specified) and will generate all the reports as static html pages inside the directory.
 It will print out the report's path by default, but you can also specify `--show` flag to open it in your browser automatically.

+By default, the generated HTML will reference locally hosted assets (js, css).
+You can specify the `--cdn-assets` to specify that you prefer for the generated HTML to use externally hosted assets.
+This can be useful if publishing the HTML file as a build artifact.

 ### TeamCity Reporting

 To report the coverage statistics to TeamCity: